Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/wip/typesystem2.md

 ## Ratios of dimensioned numeric sorts

 These are complexity 4.
-Eventually these should be derived from `Ratio` situation above, but fine to hardcode for now.
+Eventually these should be derived from `Ratio` section above, but fine to hardcode for now.
 `u,v: MatchVar(DimUnit)`

 `Ratio(PosReal[u], PosInt[v]) ⊆ Ratio(NonnegReal[u], PosInt[v]) ≤ Ratio(Real[u], PosInt[v])`